mshaokee/prime-solo-project-auth-shelf/README.md

     2. `POST /api/user/login` will login a user, see body to change username/password
     3. `GET /api/user` will get user information, by default it's not very much

-After running the login route above, you will be able to try any other route you create that requires a logged in user!
+After running the login route above, you will be able to try any other route you create that requires a logged in user! -->

 ## FEATURES

 We recommend working in groups of 4 or 6 and pair programming for this project.
 Each pair should take on one of the following features.
 You will want to identify any tasks that need to be finished in a particular order as a group to avoid merge conflicts.
-Each of the following features should be on a separate route.
+Each of the following features should be on a separate route.  [x] Livesharing.

 ### Display all Items

-The shelf (info) page should show all of the items stored in the database in a list or table.
+[ ] The shelf (info) page should show all of the items stored in the database in a list or table.

 ### Add Items to the Shelf

-The Shelf (Info) Page should allow a user to add a new item to the database (which should immediately appear in the list).
+[ ] The Shelf (Info) Page should allow a user to add a new item to the database (which should immediately appear in the list).

 > NOTE: Image url should be a full path to an existing image on the web.
 You should not attempt to implement image upload for this.